jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 The envelope may also contain other nodes, as well.

-For example, to fetch a list of `cars`, the envelop will also contain an extra node for the search `metadata`:
+For example, to fetch a list of `cars`, the envelope will also contain an extra node for the search `metadata`:

 ```json
 GET /cars